astral-keks/powershell-workbench/doc/Commands.md

 # New-WBWorkspace

 ## SYNOPSIS
-Creates new workspace in specified directory using template from `Workspace.json`.
+Creates a new workspace in specified directory using template from `Workspace.json`.

 ## SYNTAX